 The first time I heard of plans to establish a scholarship in Webster Booth’s name at the Royal Northern College of Music was in a letter from Anne Ziegler, dated 20 November 1985, just over a year after Webster Booth’s death on 21 June 1984.

-In a letter, Anne mentioned that a coffee morning had been held in the local church hall in aid of the Webster Booth Memorial Fund.
-Jean Buckley, Anne and Webster’s friend and fan of 42 years standing had proposed the idea of providing a scholarship in Webster’s name for a tenor to attend the RNCM for a year’s post-graduate study.
-Jean worked hard to raise money for the Fund and by the time Anne wrote to me £1,600 had been raised towards the initial goal of £3,500.
-Anne’s letter continued, “The place was packed – which delighted us.
-Everyone local turned up and it was a great success and we raised £400 towards the Fund.”
+Anne mentioned that a coffee morning had been held in the local church hall in aid of the Webster Booth Memorial Fund.
+Jean had proposed the idea of providing a scholarship in Webster’s name for a tenor to attend the RNCM for a year’s post-graduate study.
+Jean and her husband, Maurice worked hard to raise money for the Fund and by the time Anne wrote to me £1,600 had been raised towards the initial goal of £3,500.
+Anne’s letter continued:

 I wondered why the scholarship was to be awarded at the RNCM as Webster had studied singing with Dr Richard Wassall at the Midland Institute in Birmingham, fitting in lessons after he finished work at a firm of accountants.
 I knew that conductor Sir Charles Groves was chairman of the RNCM council at that time and Webster had often referred to him affectionately as “Charlie Groves” who had often conducted him in radio broadcasts, so I though that perhaps this was why Jean had chosen the RNCM for the Award.

-Many years later, Jean Buckley told me why she had chosen the RNCM.
-In her late teens she had studied singing part-time at the Northern School of Music, Manchester.
+Many years later, Jean told me why she had chosen the RNCM.
+In her late teens, she had studied singing part-time at the Northern School of Music, Manchester.
 This school and the Royal Manchester College of Music amalgamated in 1975 to form the Royal Northern College of Music, which was producing singing graduates of a very high calibre.
-Manchester was not too far from North Wales where Anne, Jean and her husband, Maurice lived.
-The trip to the College for the annual competition would not be too onerous for Anne and it would not be necessary to stay overnight in the city after the Award had been presented.
+Manchester was not too far from North Wales where Anne, Jean and Maurice lived.
+The trip to the College for the annual competition would not be too onerous for Anne as she grew older and it would not be necessary to stay overnight in the city after the Award had been presented.